 |Before Paste Special Subtract||Paste Special Subtract Result|

-Another convenient way to copy the values from one (or more) cells into the cells below is to use CTRL-D (ie. press the CTRL key and while this is pressed down, press D).
-There are two ways in which this option works :
+Another convenient way to copy the values from one (or more) cells into the cells below is to use the CTRL-D or CTRL-R shortcuts.

 Finally, it is worth mentioning how to duplicate a worksheet in Excel.
 To do this :

 - Right-click with mouse on the tab at the bottom of the worksheet and select the option 'Move or Copy ...'

 - Tick the 'Create a copy' box and click OK.